Nike Adult Tennis Camp at Amherst College Amherst, Massachusetts

 Campers will play on 22 hard courts and 5 clay courts.
 Indoor courts are also available in the event of rain.

-Overnight campers stay in a new dorm, just a few yards from the tennis courts.
+Overnight campers stay in King Hall (2014), just a few yards from the tennis courts.
 Campers may choose a single room or a double room and groups can be assigned rooms together.
-The buildings that the Tennis Camp will reside in are Weiland and Davis.
 The dining facility is Valentine Hall.

 Parking On Campus